MicrosoftDocs/memdocs/sccm/apps/deploy-use/manage-apps-from-the-windows-store-for-business.md

 - If the user didn't try to install the app from the store:

   - For required deployments, the Configuration Manager client tries to launch the store app again

   - Available deployments aren't re-enforced

-#### Further notes for devices running earlier versions of Windows 10:
+#### Devices running earlier versions of Windows 10

 - You can't deploy line-of-business apps from the Microsoft Store for Business